ledbutter/OOPDesignPatterns/README.md

 Object-Oriented design patterns illustrated using C# in Visual Studio 2015 Preview.

 This is a simple project created to help demonstrate the benefits of using design patterns for a training session I am leading.
+Do not treat these examples as anything more than illustrations.

+## Patterns Covered:
+* Strategy